tabarra/txAdmin/docs/dev_notes.md

     - settings with select box for which options to choose (bans, warns, dms, kicks, restarts, announcements, everything)
 - [ ] NEW PAGE: Whitelist
 - [ ] `2xl:mx-8` for all pages? (change on MainShell)
 - [ ] console nav button to jump to server start or errors?
-Or maybe filter just error lines (with margin)
+    - Or maybe filter just error lines (with margin)
+    - Or maybe even detect all channels and allow you to filter them, show dropdown sorted by frequency
 - [ ] cfg parser: resource relative read errors shouldn't trigger warnings
 - [ ] check again for the need of lazy loading
 - [ ] put in server name in the login page, to help lost admins notice they are in the wrong txAdmin